stephenkeegan/omicsTranslationAD/_episodes/03-DESeq.md

 - "Perform differential analysis using DESeq2."
 - "Pathway enrichment of differentially expressed genes"
 - "Save data for next lessons"
+keypoints:
+- "Validate metadata prior to data analysis."
+- "Use function for repeated differential expression analysis in multiple comparisons."
 ---